-activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?

-During the Reference Period, the Subfund reports 0% exposure to sustainable investments with an environmental objective aligned with the EU Taxonomy.
+As of 30.09.2023, the Subfund reports 0.00% exposure to sustainable investments with an environmental objective aligned with the EU Taxonomy.

 Did the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy1?